 An ounce of prevention is worth a pound of cure, so let's first go over some best practices to keep your ship in working order.

-If you accidentally booted with the same keyfile twice, the only remedy is performing a personal breach, which is explained in the next section.
+If you accidentally did this a second time, or want to intentionally start fresh, you need to perform a personal breach, which is explained in the next section.

 Do not delete your pier

 Urbit is stateful, meaning that it needs to hold onto all your data.
 If you delete your pier and start your ship again, you won't be able to talk to any ship you've talked to before.
 The only solution to this is performing a personal breach.

 Keep track of the directory that you put your ship in